 The Industrial Revolution and Its Effects on Air Quality

-Sometime between 1820 and 1840, Great Britain and other European countries, along with the United States, began a transition to new manufacturing processes that became known as the Industrial Revolution.
-This process included the rise of the mechanised factory system to replace hand production methods, chemical manufacturing, iron production as well as an increase in the use of steam and water power, all of which implicated the need for more natural resources such as coal and iron.
+Between 1820 and 1840, Great Britain and other European countries, along with the United States, began a transition to new manufacturing processes known as the Industrial Revolution.
+This process included the rise of the mechanised factory system to replace hand production methods, chemical manufacturing, iron production, and an increase in the use of steam and water power, all of which implicated the need for more natural resources such as coal and iron.

 Industrialisation has created massive consequences for the environment, affecting first and foremost the air quality in developing urban areas.
 The expansion of factories and the rise in coal consumption and combustion gave rise to unprecedented levels of air pollution due to the dramatic increase in emissions of primary pollutants.
 The growing population also played a role, with private households substantially contributing to an increase in domestic emissions from burning coal for heating and cooking.
 The amount of pollutants in the air first increased in cities but later spread across countries.
 It quickly became a much larger-scale issue when global trade took off, turning air pollution into one of the harshest consequences of industrial growth across the world.

 Europe and North America – the continents that first experienced rapid industrial growth – were not surprisingly also the ones most impacted by emissions and, for most of the second half of the twentieth century, they suffered the majority of adverse effects of air pollution.
 Until 1970, both continents combined were responsible for more than 80% of the global sulphur dioxide (SO2) emissions.

 You might also like: 15 Most Polluted Cities in the World

 4 Signs of Deteriorating Air Quality in the 20th Century